Degeneration of globally hyperbolic maximal anti-de Sitter structures along rays: Background

 is the desired GHMC anti-de Sitter manifold. \\ \\ Manifolds corresponding to the diagonal in $\dT$ are called Fuchsian.
-In this case, the homeomorphism $\phi$ is the identity and we can arrange the corresponding curve on the boundary at infinity of $AdS_{3}$ to be the boundary of the totally geodesic space-like plane
+In this case, the homeomorphism $\phi$ is the identity and the corresponding curve on the boundary at infinity of $AdS_{3}$ is the boundary of the totally geodesic space-like plane

 The representation $\rho=(\rho_{0}, \rho_{0})$ preserves $P_{0}$ and, thus a foliation by equidistant surfaces from $P_{0}$.
 The quotient

 is thus isometric to